Rockwell PPS-4: Description

 The PPS-4 was built on a metal gate process, compared to the contemporary Intel 4004 which was based on the more advanced silicon gate PMOS logic process.
 This required large amounts of power; it ran on a -17 VDC power supply while running at only 256 kHz, whereas the 4004 ran at 750 kHz on a 15 VDC supply.

 The CPU, part number 10660, was packaged in a 42-pin quad in-line package.
 The pins included a 12-pin address bus, 8-pin data bus and three 4-pin input/output ports that could be combined in different ways.
-Power supply and clock signals took up the rest of the 42-pins.
+Power supply and clock signals took up the rest of its 42 pins.

 PPS-4's separate data and address buses meant it could read an 8-bit instruction in a single cycle.
 In contrast, the 16-pin 4004 had 4-bit data and address buses, meaning specifying a 12-bit address required external latches and several cycles to specify the address and then read an instruction.
-This meant the PPS-4 performed at roughly the same overall speed as the 4004 in spite of running at 1/3 the clock speed.
+This meant the PPS-4 performed at roughly the same overall speed as the 4004 despite running at 1/3 the clock speed.

 A complete system used the 10660 CPU, the 10706 clock generator in a 10-pin TO-5 package, and one of a variety of ROM or RAM chips.
-The clock was two-phase and based on a standard NTSC crystal due to their widespread availability.
+The clock was four-phase and based on a standard NTSC crystal due to their widespread availability.

 The PPS-4/2 was introduced in the autumn of 1975, combining the clock chip onto the die and reducing the system to two chips, the 11660 CPU and a ROM or RAM.
 It also had a built-in LED controller.
 This would normally be used with the Memory/IO System chip, which combined 2 KB of ROM, 128 bytes of RAM, and 16 serial ports that could be combined in various ways.

 The PPS-4/1 followed in early 1976, moving at last to a PMOS process, while most other companies had since moved to the new NMOS logic.
 This was designed to work with the recently released PPS-8, which also used the PMOS process.
 The two were designed to work with a common set of interface chips.
 A wide variety of PPS-4/1 models were produced, with different amounts of RAM, ROM and I/O ports build into the die.
 These versions ran much slower than the original models, between 40 and 100 kHz.